-- a) Add the output of this command to your report.
-(1p) - b) Explain why not all network ids configured in the lab are found in the routing table.
+- a) Add the output of this command to your report. - b) What have networks that are found in the routing table in common?
+(2p) - c) Explain why not all networks you have configured are found in the routing table.
 (2p)